 “FSA Eligible" refers to a product or service that will (likely) be covered by your Flexible Spending Account.
 The IRS determines FSA eligibility by defining “qualified medical expenses" as covered expenses for medical and dental care.
 Check out IRS Publication 502 or our FSA eligibility list to understand what is covered.

-A medical expense is specifically related to treatment of a disease or other physical condition.
 In order for something to be considered a “qualified" medical expense, it must be for the primary purpose of diagnosing, treating, curing, mitigating, or preventing a medical condition.
-Cosmetic expenses or anything benefiting general health (such as a gym membership or vitamins) will be excluded from qualified expenses.
+Cosmetic expenses or anything benefiting general health or personal hygiene (such as a gym memberships, vitamins, or toothpaste) will be excluded from qualified expenses.

 Your FSA can cover qualified medical expenses for:

 - Yourself and your spouse

-- Any eligible dependents (including children under age 27 at end of tax year).
+- Any eligible dependents (including children through the age of 26)